How to avoid getting ripped off in Nepal

-Discounts if you are a “Chinese” tourist only
+Discounts if you are a “Chinese” or SAARC tourist only

 Consider it an improvement that triple tier pricing is no longer operating in Nepal.
 In 2015 and 2016 Chinese tourists were given free tourist visas into Nepal and were paying SAARC prices into all tourists sites … a discriminatory practice that is being stopped in Nepal since the utter failure post Earthquake to entice Chinese tourists back into Nepal in their pre-earthquake numbers.

-In one swoop Nepal’s attempt to shamelessly entice Chinese tourists into Nepal at the expensive of discriminating every other nationality in the world quite literally backfired.
+In one swoop Nepal’s attempt to shamelessly entice Chinese tourists into Nepal at the expense of discriminating every other nationality in the world quite literally backfired.

 Private tour companies two-tiered or double pricing in Nepal